mertall/mertall/_pages/about.md

 Currently Tech Lead for REALOP I at [Space and Satellite Systems](https://www.ucdspaceandsatellitesystems.com/)
 Funded by [NASA](https://www.nasa.gov/content/about-cubesat-launch-initiative) and [The Green Iniatiave Fund](https://tgif.ucdavis.edu/) to deliver the first UC Davis CubeSat- REALOP I

-Computer Vision and Automated CubeSat Operating System research accepted to UC (University of California) Davis Undergraduate Research Conference
+(Chronological)
 Began journey as a Software Engineer attending the [CubeSAT Conference of 2019](https://www.linkedin.com/in/m161803398875s/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACPUQp8BFbg_2SYAMZP5IzlGJQriLrFAYAM,1589568728711)/)
-Connected personally and instigated organizational ties with NASA, big and small CubeSat part manufacturers, and other colleges during the CubeSat Conference                 Gained and provided excellent insight into the strengths and weaknesses of our CubeSats technical systems through holisitic understanding derived from Conference
+Connected personally and instigated organizational ties with NASA, big and small CubeSat part manufacturers, and other colleges
+Gained and provided excellent insight into the REALOP I technical systems through documentation of techincal conversation at Conference
-Follwing this conference developed autonomous control systems and eventually earned a position as Tech Lead
+Developed autonomous control systems and earned a position as Tech Lead
-Given the opportunity to present in front of NASA engineers and researchers during the [Preliminary Design Review](https://docs.google.com/presentation/d/1vQKaiEhmzjhkJINsw5upEErIL7w0eli49ZhPyFmvKlU/edit?usp=sharing) for REALOP I
+Given the opportunity to present in front of NASA engineers and researchers during the [Preliminary Design Review](https://docs.google.com/presentation/d/1vQKaiEhmzjhkJINsw5upEErIL7w0eli49ZhPyFmvKlU/edit?usp=sharing)
 Developed the [Agile Management Proposal](https://docs.google.com/document/d/1HTuV9DAut5XUEbByYMVwbrtg67TxJGHilfT-uTqb6LQ/edit?usp=sharing) with help from Space and Satellite System's president
-Once Agile was implemented for Computer Systems team we saw a 50% boost in features being developed for the FlightOS and standardized documentation through Git version control, proper code practice, and vertical transparency within the ogranization on Mission objectives and problems to be solved
+Once Agile was implemented for Computer Systems team:
+* 50% boost in features being developed for the FlightOS
-Able to reduce system time complexity by by O(N^2) through leveraging OOP and discarding multiple for loops that were being computed every half second
+* Standardized documentation through Git version control, proper code practice, and vertical transparency within organization Reduced system time complexity by by O(N^2) through leveraging OOP and discarding multiple for loops that were being computed every half second
+Computer Vision and Automated CubeSat Operating System research accepted to UC (University of California) Davis Undergraduate Research Conference

-Currently Officer at [AI Society](http://aisocietydavis.com/) fostering educational workshops and project iniatives to expose UC Davis undergraduates to the 'black box' in ML and AI
+Currently Officer at [AI Society](http://aisocietydavis.com/) fostering educational workshops and project iniatives

+(Chronological)
 Began as member coming to talks about Machine Learning, regularly attended for a year
 Earned Officer title due to commitment to organization and excellence in VMware project
 Instigated connections with AI Society and the Econmics and Business Student Association, Space and Satellite Systems, and Quantum Computing @ UC Davis
 Gave Talk on Math behind Machine Learning

 ---
 ### Past Roles